GrilledSaury/UNSWKC-tools-fe/README.md

 - Month picker loads sessions from Firestore
 - "Generate Standard" creates all Mon/Wed/Fri sessions for the month (idempotent).
 Default windows: Mon/Wed 19:00–21:30, Fri 19:30–21:30
 - "Add Custom" — any date and time window
-- Each session card shows its passcode and a QR download button (512px PNG)
+- Each session card shows its passcode, a QR modal (with download), and a people icon to view attendance
 - Sessions can be deleted individually
+- Attendance view: lists all users sorted by check-in time; absent members shown below.
+Admins can manually mark a member as attended — opens a confirmation with a time picker.
+Manual entries are stored with `p: 'manual'` to distinguish them from QR scans.
+Attendance can only be added, not removed.

 ### Attendance scan (`/attend`)
 - Target of the printed QR code.
 URL encodes session ID and passcode: `/attend?s=2026-04-07-Mon&p=a3f9b2`